Morkalork/ecma-essentials/README.md

 ## Fat arrows

-Instead of boring old standard functions we can now use arrow functions:
+Instead of boring old standard functions we can use arrow functions:

 ```js
 // Life with arrow functions